Anon-Planet/thgtoa/guide.md

     -   Any media playback is "click to play" (disabled by default)

-I would recommend the "Safer" level for most cases.
-The Safest level should only be enabled if you think you are accessing suspicious or dangerous websites or if you are extra paranoid.
+We would recommend the "Safer" level for most cases.
+The Safest level should be enabled if you think you are accessing suspicious or dangerous websites or if you are extra paranoid.
 The Safest mode will also most likely break many websites that rely actively on JavaScript.

+If you are extra paranoid, use the "Safest" level by default and consider downgrading to Safer is the website is unusable because of Javascript blocking.

 Lastly, while using Tor Browser on Tails on the "Safer" level, please consider [Appendix A5: Additional browser precautions with JavaScript enabled]